Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/spacing.md

 ## The Spacing Scale

-By reducing application spacing to a predetermined scale, it is easy to ensure all elements & components are spaced in proportion to each other, rather than with arbitrary values.
+By reducing application spacing to a predetermined scale, it is easy to ensure all elements and components are spaced in proportion to each other, rather than with arbitrary values.

 The spacing scale, much like the typography scale, doesn't increase in a linear fashion.
 This is because as elements get positioned further apart, the difference between adjacent values would become less noticeable.